-- What are your thoughts and feelings about the article? - Have you ever experienced cliques at school, during extracurricular activities, on sports teams, or other times you are around your peers?
-Describe your experience with them were you on the inside or outside?
-How did that feel? - Using some of the ideas in the 'What You Can Do' section, which one do you think would be the most effective in addressing cliques?
-Explain your reasoning. - Make a list of the tangible and intangible things that are shared between circles of friends.
+- What are your thoughts and feelings about the article? - Have you ever experienced cliques at school, during extracurricular activities, on sports teams, or at other times?
+Describe your experience with them.
+Were you on the inside or outside?
+How did that feel? - Which of the ideas in the 'What You Can Do' section do you think would be the most effective in addressing cliques?
+Explain. - Make a list of the tangible and intangible things that are shared between circles of friends.
 How can sharing create more inclusive communities and reduce the possibility of harmful cliques forming?

-Read-aloud book: A Helping Hand (13:10) by Payal Dhar
+Read-aloud book: A Helping Hand (13:10) by Payal Dhar.
 A story told through a progression of letters about a student's changing feelings towards a new student with a prosthetic arm.

 - How does the author/mentor feel about the new student at the beginning?
-How and why does the author change? - · How does the mentor start to have empathy for the new student?
+How and why does the author change? - How does the mentor start to have empathy for the new student?

-Program Overview + Impact
+Programs Overview + Impact